-Third study on success and forms of usage of agile methods
+4th study on Benefits and Success factors of agile methods

-We would like to thank for more than 1.000 international participants.
+We would like to thank more than 800 participants from more than 20 nations.

 The success rate of agile methods is still much more positive than that of classical project management.

 Once again consistently agile users had the highest rate of success. - also in comparison to hybrid or selective users.

 Agile methods continue to be used primarily in software development, but already 40% and 34% of participants use agile methods for "only" IT-related or non-IT activities.
 (Several answers were possible)

 About 39% stated that he is supported by a traditional project manager or even acts like a traditional project manager.

 Only a very small portion (< 5%) of the participants see lower quality or a lack of discipline as a result of agile methods.
 This assessment is also shared by the users of classic project management (7%).